nomeata/veggies/README.md

  * A function closure is represented as `{%hs* (%hs*)* enter, %hs* (%hs*, [0 x %hs*])* fun, i64 arity, [0 x %hs*] captured_vars}`, where the
    `fun` is a function pointer.
 The function expects the closure as the first argument (to access the capture variables), and a pointer to precisely `arity` further arguments.

-Every function call should go through `rts_call` which compars the number of arguments with the arity of and either calls the function, possibly passing left-over arguments to the result, or creates a PAP (partial application) closure.
+Every function call should go through `rts_call` which compares the number of arguments with the arity of and either calls the function, possibly passing left-over arguments to the result, or creates a PAP (partial application) closure.

 Contact